lucdew/blog/source/_posts/2007-08-27-create-your-own-logger-annotation.markdown

   </executions>
 </plugin>
 {% endcodeblock %}

 Note that the aspect could be packaged in a dedicated library and woven to your classes (see [aspects libraries](http://mojo.codehaus.org/aspectj-maven-plugin/libraryJars.html)) for usage example.

-=&gt; Ok this example is only for demonstrative purpose and adds the overhead of reflection on every access to common's logging Log implementation getters !So it might not be a good idea after all due to performance penalty.
-But it's just a starting point for other annotations with aspects ideas to build your own framework.
+<p>=> Ok this example is only for demonstrative purpose and adds the overhead of reflection on every access to common's logging Log implementation getters !So it might not be a good idea after all due to performance penalty.
+But it's just a starting point for other annotations with aspects ideas to build your own framework.</p>